-The main topics covered in this course are overview of Corporate Finance, Analysis of financial statements, capital Market, An overview, Valuation of cash flows, the time value of money, The valuation of long term securities, capital budgeting, Project Analysisand evaluation, risk and return, Options and Corporate Finance, Cost of Capital andLong term Financial Policy, Financial Leverage and Capital structure Policy, Dividends and dividend policy, Short term financial Planning and Management, International Corporate Finance.
+The main topics covered in this course are overview of Corporate Finance, Analysis of financial statements, capital Market, An overview, Valuation of cash flows, the time value of money, The valuation of long term securities, capital budgeting, Project Analysis and evaluation, risk and return, Options and Corporate Finance, Cost of Capital andLong term Financial Policy, Financial Leverage and Capital structure Policy, Dividends and dividend policy, Short term financial Planning and Management, International Corporate Finance.

-BMG 22023 - MANAGING PEOPLE AND ORGANIZATIONSMANAGEMENT

-Managing can be defined as the art of getting things done in organizations.
+BMG 22023 - MANAGING PEOPLE AND ORGANIZATIONS MANAGEMENT Managing can be defined as the art of getting things done in organizations.
 Managers are trusted with the responsibility of using limited resources and transforming them into products and services in the most efficient and effective manner.
 A large component of this syllabus deals with the acquisition, allocation and utilization of the human resource.

 Contents: Organizational management; organization structure; Organizational Behavior, Organizational Change, discuss environmental forces that motivate Organizational change; Describe the basic change process, explain how organizations can deal with resistance to change.
-An introduction to human resources Management; Definition of human Management; Key results areas of human resource

-Management, Human resource Planning, Job analysis, selection & recruitment, Evaluation, employee Orientation, Compensation Management, Performance Management, Training and Development, grievance Handling and discipline, Occupational Health & safety, Industrial Relation & Labor legislation, Employee participation.
+An introduction to human resources Management; human Management; results Definition of Key areas of human resourceManagement, Human resource Planning, Job analysis, selection & recruitment, Evaluation, employee Orientation, Compensation Management, Performance Management, Training and Development, grievance Handling and discipline, Occupational Health & safety, Industrial Relation & Labor legislation, Employee participation.